iExecBlockchainComputing/wpwp-worker-setup/docker-deployment/README.md

 Run iExec Worker

 * **Quick summary**
-This README documents the steps to setup a worker and join a workerpool using docker-compose
+This README documents the steps to set up a worker and join a workerpool using docker-compose
 * **Version** - 1.0.0

 ---